-Mathematics (Ma) Courses (2018-19)
+Mathematics (Ma) Courses (2023-24)

 Ma 4/104.
 Introduction to Mathematical Chaos.
 9 units (3-0-6): third term.
 An introduction to the mathematics of "chaos."
 Period doubling universality, and related topics; interval maps, symbolic itineraries, stable/unstable manifold theorem, strange attractors, iteration of complex analytic maps, applications to multidimensional dynamics systems and real-world problems.
 Possibly some additional topics, such as Sarkovski's theorem, absolutely continuous invariant measures, sensitivity to initial conditions, and the horseshoe map.
-Instructor: Parikh.
+Instructor: Vigneaux.

 Ma 7/107.
 Number Theory for Beginners.
 9 units (3-0-6): third term.
 Some of the fundamental ideas, techniques, and open problems of basic number theory will be introduced.
 Examples will be stressed.
-Topics include Euclidean algorithm, primes, Diophantine equations, including an + bn = cn and a2-db2 = A+/-1, constructible numbers, composition of binary quadratic forms, and congruences.
-Instructor: Burungale.
+Topics include Euclidean algorithm, primes, Diophantine equations, including an + bn = cn and a2-db2 = Â±1, constructible numbers, composition of binary quadratic forms, and congruences.
+Instructor: Zhao.

 Ma 10.
 Oral Presentation.
-3 units (2-0-1); first term: Open for credit to anyone.
+3 units (2-0-1): first term.
+Open for credit to anyone.
+First-year students must have instructor's permission to enroll.
 In this course, students will receive training and practice in presenting mathematical material before an audience.
 In particular, students will present material of their own choosing to other members of the class.
 There may also be elementary lectures from members of the mathematics faculty on topics of their own research interest.
-Instructor: Graber.
+Instructor: Mantovan.

 Ma 17.
 How to Solve It.
 4 units (2-0-2): first term.
 There are many problems in elementary mathematics that require ingenuity for their solution.
 This is a seminar-type course on problem solving in areas of mathematics where little theoretical knowledge is required.
-Students will work on problems taken from diverse areas of mathematics; there is no prerequisite and the course is open to freshmen.
+Students will work on problems taken from diverse areas of mathematics; there is no prerequisite and the course is open to first-year.
 May be repeated for credit.
 Graded pass/fail.
-Instructor: Katz.
+Instructor: Staff.

 Ma 97.
 Research in Mathematics.
 Units to be arranged in accordance with work accomplished: .
 This course is designed to allow students to continue or expand summer research projects and to work on new projects.
 Students registering for more than 6 units of Ma 97 must submit a brief (no more than 3 pages) written report outlining the work completed to the undergraduate option rep at the end of the term.
-Approval from the research supervisor and student's advisor must be granted prior to registration.
+Approval from the research supervisor and student's adviser must be granted prior to registration.
 Graded pass/fail.